 Key Word Breathing: Calming Down in Less than a Minute

-Once you have your key word, imagine it in detail.
-With every breath you take, repeat your word to yourself as you exhale.
+Once you have your keyword, imagine it in detail.
+With every breath, repeat your word to yourself as you exhale.
 I usually just say it to myself, since I don’t want people to stare at me as I chant.

 Limit Your Stress Now: Just Say “No.”